saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-3-working-with-json.md

 from json import dumps

 d = {
-    "JSON is": [
+    "JSON": [
-        'case-sensitive',
+        'is case-sensitive',
         'does not care about whitespaces',
-        'does not offer a way to put in comments', 'valid YAML',
+        'does not offer a way to put in comments',
+        'is also valid YAML',
         ],
     }
 # Print the original: